-To access the selection tool, click the Show Selection Tool button along the top toolbar in BrightEye Mac/PC.
+To access the selection tool, click the Show Selection Tool button along the top toolbar in BrightEye PC or Mac.
 The Selection Tool displays as a floating rectangle, floating over the top of everything else running on the computer, including any graphics programs.